11 day trip / 7 days kayaking

 Accommodation provided.
 No meals provided.

 Your guide will pick you up in the morning from the hotel and we will board a ferry for Waisai.
 The ferry is a 2 hour boat ride to Waigeo Island, where our trip will begin.
-Upon arrival in Waisai, we will take taxis to our homestay for the night.
+Upon arrival in Waisai, we will board a local boat for an hour boat ride to our guesthouse for the night.

 We will have a kayak safety briefing and settle into the rhythm of Raja Ampat.
 Snorkelling and swimming and watching the sunset from our decks are our evenings activities!

 A bright and early breakfast will get us set up for packing our expedition sea kayaks for the first time.
 We will paddle a distance of 8km today.
 With an amazing snorkelling lunch stop.
-Our camp for the night will be on a pristine white sand beach with palm trees above, incredibly snorkelling off the beach, and amazing sunset views.
+Our camping beach will be just past the Mushroom Islands.

 An early morning hike to a lookout point will be a photographers dream.
 We will paddle through a small passage that separate Gam and Waigeo Islands, snorkelling at spots along the way.
 We will explore hidden bay, and snorkel at the mouth of this hidden gem.
 Our campsite for the night is another perfect white sand beach with views to the west.
 We will enjoy a camp meal while we watch the sun set in vibrant red, orange and yellow hues.